nxrighthere/ENet-CSharp/README.md

 `EventType.Receive` a packet has been received from a peer. `Event.Peer` returns the managed pointer to the peer which sent the packet. `Event.ChannelID` specifies the channel number upon which the packet was received. `Event.Packet` returns the managed pointer to the packet that was received.
 This packet must be destroyed with `Event.Packet.Dispose()` after use.

 `EventType.Timeout` a peer has timed out.
-This event occurs if a peer has timed out, or if a connection request intialized by `Peer.Connection` has timed out. `Event.Peer` returns the managed pointer to the peer which timed out.
+This event occurs if a peer has timed out, or if a connection request intialized by `Peer.Connect` has timed out. `Event.Peer` returns the managed pointer to the peer which timed out.

+#### PeerState
+Definitions of peer states for `Peer.State` property:

+`PeerState.Uninitialized` a peer was not initialized.

+`PeerState.Disconnected` a peer was disconnected or timed out.

+`PeerState.Connecting` a peer connection in-progress.

+`PeerState.Connected` a peer has successfuly connected.

+`PeerState.Disconnecting` a peer disconnection in-progress.

+`PeerState.Zombie` a peer not properly disconnected.